Acute Interstitial Nephritis Kidney Diet

 When the kidneys are not working normally, waste products (blood urea nitrogen), the result of what we eat, build up in the bloodstream.
 Kidney dialysis (kidney machine) removes part of these byproducts temporarily until, once again, they accumulate.
 It is important for both the patient who is dependent upon dialysis, or suffering from compromised kidney function, to follow a carefully outlined diet.
 Typical dietary restrictions will be placed on total calories, fluids, protein, sodium, phosphorus, and potassium.
 Supplemental calcium is also required by many patients.

-Calories are a measurement of the energy value of food.
-They are an essential part of any diet.
+Calories, a measurement of the energy value of food, are an essential part of any diet.
 The number of calories you eat affects your ability to gain and lose weight.
 An inadequate number of calories will burn protein derived not only from the protein that you eat, but also from the body's own muscle stores.
-A healthy diet must give your body both the required amount of protein for tissue growth and repair, as well as enough calories for your energy needs.
+Your diet must give your body both the required amount of protein for tissue growth and repair, as well as enough calories for your energy needs.
 Excess calories and protein will put an unnecessary strain on a diseased kidney.

 When the kidneys are no longer functioning efficiently, fluids accumulate in the body.
 Fluid overload can contribute to shortness of breath, hypertension, and swelling of the hands, legs, and feet.
 This condition can lead to congestive heart failure and excess build up of fluid in the lungs.
 Fluids are defined as all liquids, including all foods that melt to a liquid at room temperature.
 Since fluid overload is dangerous, it is important to limit your intake.
 Keeping track of your weight every day can allow you to early detect any trend of fluid retention.

-The balance of fluid in the human body is partly regulated by the mineral sodium.
+The balance of fluid in our body is regulated in part by the mineral sodium.
 When sodium is combined with chloride, it forms table salt.
 Excessive amounts of salt in the diet result in the retention of too much water.
 This may cause a sudden increase in weight, swelling of the tissues and joints, high blood pressure, shortness of breath, and congestive heart failure.
 Most foods contain sodium either naturally or as additives.
 High sodium foods include processed and smoked meats, foods with salt toppings such as chips or nuts, sauces, and prepared and canned foods.

 Many kidney disease patients must limit their sodium intake to 2 grams per day or less.